Spaying and Neutering

 Spaying or neutering is a responsible action pet owners can take to prevent unwanted and uncontrolled animals that can spread disease, damage property, cause accidents, and suffer from neglect - as well as contribute to the pet overpopulation.

 We makes difficult decisions every day about what to do with stray or unwanted pets.
 County residents can make a difference by choosing to be responsible pet owners.

 Pets that are spayed or neutered make much better companions because they are more likely to live longer healthier lives, and they are less likely to roam about or mark their territory in undesirable places.

-Since 2005, Animal Care & Control has sponsored a Reduced Cost Spay/Neuter Program to provide financial assistance for County residents who choose to have their pets altered.
+The Animal Care & Control Department offers a Reduced Cost Spay/Neuter Program providing financial assistance for County residents who choose to have their pets altered.
 For every rabies tag sold in St. Louis County, $1.00 is placed into a special account to fund this program.

-You can pick up a voucher at the shelter and bring with you proof of St. Louis County residency, proof of rabies vaccination, and proof of surgery appointment.
-The appointment must be scheduled and must take place within 30 days of picking up the voucher.
+You can pick up a voucher at the shelter.
+Please bring with you proof of that you are a St. Louis County resident.
+Also bring proof of a rabies vaccination, and proof of your pet's surgery appointment.
+That appointment must be scheduled and take place within 30 days of picking up the voucher.